CodinGame/codingame-sdk-playground/core-concepts/core-3-game-manager.md

 gameManager.loseGame();
 ```

-### Optimization Game Features <a name="optimization-game-features"></a>
+## Optimization Game Features <a name="optimization-game-features"></a>

 An Optimization game is a Solo game with a score.
 The only differences comes in the [configuration](core-4-configuration.md#optimization-game-configuration) and the metadata you need to send.

 Once your game is correctly configured, you need to send your player's score.
-We advise you to set it at the end of the game as below:
+We advise you set it at the end of the game as below:
 ```java
 @Override
 public void onEnd() {